 “I am of the opinion that some of the ideas that have worked across the country in adaptive reuse could work here if there is a proper process in educating the community and allowing the community to participate.”

-Why does it all of a sudden become a necessity to be involved in community, when you face extinction?
+Why does it all of a sudden become a necessity to be involved in a community, when you face extinction?
 How messed up have we been if now we realize that we should start being an asset to the community around us?
-Since when did we realize that our doors need to be opened to community?
+Since when did we realize that our doors need to be opened to the community?
 And finally, since when did we realize that educating and allowing the community to participate was a good idea?
 Holy, stinkin moley!
 Are you kidding me?
-These church leaders all of a sudden received an epiphany about their relevancy in the community?
+These church leaders all of a sudden received an epiphany about their relevancy in the community.
 Being relevant is hardly about whether you’ve got the right clothing styles, modern worship band, great equipment, and a nice place to gather.
 I can tell you that as a parent, if simulating my child’s wardrobe and music mixes makes me relevant than that’s the last thing on my list to do.
 The definition of relevant is: “Having a bearing on or connection with the matter at hand.

 ” What specific matters does the church have a good bearing on right now?
 I’m sure we have a good hold on the “cool” matter.
 I’m sure we have a good hold on the “big and popular” matter.
 I’m sure we’ve done a great job connecting the Godly culture with the wordly culture.
 But what matters should we actually have a bearing on?
 That’s the relevant question we should be answering.